cdrani/blog/_posts/2017-12-03-weekly-update-tmux-first-npm-package.md

 ## FOCUS

-I created my first npm package.
+I created and published my first npm package!
 It taught me how write, package, and publish projects to npm.
 The joy of it was almost equal to the joy I got from pushing getting my first PR merged.
 [eslint-config-cdrainxv](https://github.com/cdrainxv/eslint-config-cdrainxv#readme).

 One thing that I always wanted to create was my own library, albeit a small one,